pyxtal.descriptor module

 pyxtal.descriptor.xyz2sph(xyzs, radian=True)[source]

-convert the vectors (x, y, z) to the sphere representation (theta, phi)
+Convert vectors (x, y, z) to spherical coordinates (theta, phi)

 Parameters: